Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 – Registrar’s Action: If the Registrar has initiated action against the company for name removal or issued a notice for publication for striking off the company from the register, the company can only apply for strike-off after filing pending financial statements and annual returns.

-– Publication Notice: If the Registrar has published a notice for striking off the company’s name under Section 248(5) of the Companies Act, the company’s application for name removal is affected.
+– Publication Notice: If the Registrar has published a notice for striking off the company’s name under Section 248(5) of the Companies Act, the company’s application for name removal is affected, similar to the procedures followed for company registration in India.

 In a constantly evolving regulatory environment, staying updated with these changes is crucial for businesses and professionals alike.
 By understanding the latest provisions and amendments, companies can navigate the strike-off process seamlessly and ensure compliance with the law.